pingcap/docs-dm/en/quick-start-with-dm.md

     }
     ```

-Now you successfully create a data migration task that migrates date from `MySQL-3306` to the downstream TiDB instance.
+Now you successfully create a data migration task that migrates data from `MySQL-3306` to the downstream TiDB instance.

-### Check data migration task status
+### Check status of the data migration task

 After the data migration task is created, you can use `dmtcl query-status` to check the status of the task.
 See the following example: